| Title: | Score Matching Estimation by Automatic Differentiation |

 acut |

-A parameter passed to the boundary weight function |
+An optional parameter passed to the built-in boundary weight functions.
+See |

 thetatape_creator |